intercom-dds/ic-idl/README.md

 Work in progress.
 Things are scattered all over the place.
 Relative paths are used everywhere in CMake as a temporary hack to make things work.

+## Dependencies

+- CMake
+- Ninja or Samurai

+Everything else is vendored and/or downloaded automatically during compilation.

 ## Building

 Building `ic-idl` requires a C++17 toolchain and a Rust 1.80+ toolchain.